keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 **Constructed Resilience**
 You were created to have remarkable fortitude, represented by the following benefits:
 - You have advantage on saving throws against being poisoned, and you have resistance to poison damage.
-- You don’t need to eat, or drink.
+- You don’t need to eat or drink.
 - You are immune to disease.
 - You don't need to sleep, and magic can't put you to sleep.